mienaikoe/ziyu/Chapters/1-6-Chapter6.md

 "I met him on the train here.
 I couldn't have done this without his help."

 "Of course.
 Listen to me, Liffa, that man will do anything it takes to force his will and gain power.
-He tricked the entire senate into a bad trade deal.
+He tricked the entire senate into a bad trade deal back when I was a junior fidelant.
 Heiko and Shaki were stuck donating food and freshwater to some shady mining project in exchange for a rail network.
 Then when he retired, it was clear that his company used our resources as leverage against the tribes of Holrag just to make his stupid space rail."

 "I didn't know..."
 I said.